wighawag/stratagems/README.md

 We are [Etherplay](https://etherplay.io), an Open Source Game Studio building Autonomous worlds.

 We have been building fully on-chain games since 2016-[2017](https://etherplay.io/blog/our-first-unstoppable-game-tug-of-war/) and what we consider to be Autonomous Worlds since [early 2019](https://github.com/wighawag/the_eternal_dungeon/commit/b283988cccf37c63c290b5bd5465bfe5bb3dc7ad) following in the footsteps of [Huntercoin](https://xaya.io/huntercoin-legacy).
-We started our adventure with the aptly named "[Ethernal](https://ethernal.land/)" in collaboration with [Jia](https://twitter.com/OhJia), and then launched the autonomous version of [Conquest.eth](https://conquest.game) in April 2022 which will remain live until [Gnosis](https://www.gnosis.io/), the chain it runs on, dies if ever (See our recent [announcement](https://etherplay.io/blog/conquest-is-open-source/)).
+We started our adventure with the aptly named "[Ethernal](https://ethernal.land/)" and then launched the autonomous version of [Conquest.eth](https://conquest.game) in April 2022 which will remain live until [Gnosis](https://www.gnosis.io/), the chain it runs on, dies if ever (See our recent [announcement](https://etherplay.io/blog/conquest-is-open-source/)).

-Our founder, [Ronan Sandford](https://ronan.eth.limo) is also an active developer in the web3 space with contributions towards EIP like [EIP-1155](https://eips.ethereum.org/EIPS/eip-1155) and [EIP-2771](https://eips.ethereum.org/EIPS/eip-2771), but also tools like [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) and [Jolly-Roger](https://jolly-roger.eth.limo).
+Our founder, [Ronan Sandford](https://ronan.eth.limo) is also an active developer in the web3 space with contributions towards EIP like [ERC-1155](https://ercs.ethereum.org/ERCS/erc-1155) and [ERC-2771](https://ercs.ethereum.org/ERCS/erc-2771), but also tools like [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) and [Jolly-Roger](https://jolly-roger.eth.limo).
 He has been tinkering with on-chain NFTs with [Mandalas](https://mandalas.eth.limo) and [Bleeps](https://bleeps.art).
 You can find more on his [personal website](https://ronan.eth.limo).

 ## 💻 Install